 We got back from holiday, and I sat down for a full week, pen and paper in hand (I still have the notepad, which I have looked at a few times over the years since, and I just think ‘wow’, what I wrote at that moment in time really did change my life) and I wrote down exactly what I was going to do.

 I changed the whole website text using my sales experience, and stripped everything right down to basics, and started again.

 To cut a longish story short…

 Within 7 days of changing the text on the website, and restructuring everything, I was again making a profit on the new business – and the business grew fast.

-What really helped us were the early struggles we got through, as we inadvertently (through necessity, and frankly, almost desperation) had learned how to structure a business model to make a profit, and one that could quickly be scaled up with a variety of different products (and services) without too much in the way of additional resources.
+We mainly got to this position, due to the early struggles we got through, as we inadvertently (through necessity, and frankly, almost desperation) had learned how to structure a business model to make a serious profit, and one that could quickly be scaled up with a variety of different products (and services) without too much in the way of additional resources.

 I had also previously proven (without blowing glitter up my own backside) that I was easily one of the best salesman around, and this also translated extremely well to the internet when securing contracts; dealing with manufacturers, and opening new avenues to progress the business.